 RAN1 notes that in multi-carrier access schemes that perform independent LBT per carrier, the whole Cat 4 LBT procedure has to be completed on each carrier before any given transmission and hence in principle each carrier waits for its fair share of time determined by congestion and collisions on that carrier before it accesses the medium.

-IEEE 802 is pleased to note from the first point that 3GPP RAN1 has decided to align the uplink LAA (eLAA) multi-channel aggregation scheme with 802.11, in this case the multi-channel transmissions follow a multi-channel CCA scheme similar to 802.11.
+IEEE 802 is pleased to note from the first point that 3GPP RAN1 has decided to align the uplink LAA (eLAA) multi-channel aggregation scheme with 802.11, in the case where the multi-channel CCA scheme is similar to 802.11.
 IEEE 802 thanks 3GPP RAN1 for this positive development.

-On the second point, 3GPP RAN1 has noted downlink LAA multi-channel access schemes that perform an independent Cat 4 LBT procedure (i.e. CCA with exponential backoff similar to 802.11 on each carrier) and hence wait their “fair share of time” on each carrier, can be fair to 802.11.
+On the second point, 3GPP RAN1 has noted that downlink LAA multi-channel CCAschemes that perform an independent Cat 4 LBT procedure (i.e. CCA with exponential backoff on each carrier) and hence wait their “fair share of time” on each carrier, can be fair to 802.11.

-However, IEEE 802 notes that this is not the only multi-channel access scheme allowed by downlink LAA and that downlink LAA is also allowed to flexibly select carriers for multi-channel transmission even in the case it performs such Cat4 LBT on only one of the carriers and 25us LBT on the remaining carriers.
+However, IEEE 802 notes that this is not the only multi-channel CCAscheme allowed by downlink LAA.
+Downlink LAA is also allowed to flexibly select carriers for multi-channel transmission even in the case where it performs such Cat4 LBT on only one of the carriers and 25us LBT on the remaining carriers.
 The latter procedure (denoted as Type B multi-carrier access in the 3GPP LAA specifications) will naturally result in LAA getting a higher share of channel access relative to 802.11.
-In view of this, IEEE 802 requests 3GPP RAN1 align the multi-channel aggregation scheme for this latter downlink channel access procedure with 802.11, the principle being that if LAA multi-channel access follows a CCA scheme similar to 802.11, it should also follow the multi-channel aggregation scheme of 802.11, in order for both technologies to share the spectrum fairly.
+In view of this, IEEE 802 requests that 3GPP RAN1 align the multi-channel aggregation scheme for this latter downlink channel access procedure with 802.11, the principle being that if the LAA multi-channel CCA scheme is similar to 802.11, it should also follow the multi-channel aggregation scheme of 802.11, in order for both technologies to share the spectrum fairly.

-IEEE 802 also notes that updates to the 5 GHz harmonized standard EN 301 893 (ETSI EN 301 893 V2.0.7 (2016-11)) in ETSI-BRAN require that downlink LAA has to mandatorily follow a multi-channel aggregation scheme similar to 802.11 in the case the multi-channel access scheme is similar to 802.11.
+IEEE 802 also notes that updates to the 5 GHz harmonized standard EN 301 893 (ETSI EN 301 893 V2.0.7 (2016-11)) in ETSI-BRAN require that downlink LAA has to mandatorily follow a multi-channel aggregation scheme similar to 802.11 in the case where the multi-channel CCA scheme is similar to 802.11.

-IEEE 802 also notes that the above ETSI mandate together with the 3GPP goal of a “single global solution” for LAA should naturally imply that downlink LAA must always follow multi-channel aggregation scheme similar to 802.11 in case it uses multi-channel access similar to 802.11.
+IEEE 802 also notes that the above ETSI mandate together with the 3GPP goal of a “single global solution” for LAA should naturally imply that downlink LAA must always follow multi-channel aggregation scheme similar to 802.11 in the case where it uses multi-channel CCA similar to 802.11.

 IEEE 802 also requests 3GPP to define and perform the RAN4 tests before LAA deployment to verify coexistence between multi-channel LAA and 802.11.